GraphER: An Efficient Graph-Based Enrichment and Reranking Method for Retrieval-Augmented Generation: Discussions

 \subsection{Retrieval Latency}

 GraphER involves the online construction of an $n \times n$ adjacency matrix, where $n$ is the number of candidate objects.
-The GCS algorithm performs matrix multiplications on this matrix.
-Because $n$ is a user-defined parameter, the additional time and space complexity introduced by GraphER beyond the base retriever can be controlled by adjusting this parameter.
+The additional time and space complexity introduced by GraphER beyond the base retriever can be controlled by adjusting this parameter.
 When GraphER-GAT is used, the GAT model incurs an additional forward pass.

-Overall, the LLM-free nature of GraphER makes it highly efficient.
 Our experiments were conducted on a compute node with two AMD EPYC 7J13 processors, 1 TB of RAM, and a single NVIDIA A100-SXM4-40GB GPU.
-On average, GraphER-GCS required approximately 0.49 seconds to rank 200 objects, while GraphER-GAT required approximately 0.55 seconds, which are negligible when compared to the time required for subsequent LLM inference.
+Empirically, GraphER-GCS and GraphER-GAT required 0.49 and 0.55 seconds, respectively, to rerank 200 candidates, which is negligible compared with downstream LLM inference latency.